Board of Nursing

 3. The didactic portion of the course shall include instruction consistent with the Sexual Assault Nurse Examiner (SANE) Education Guidelines.
 It shall also include:

 a.
-Application of the Kentucky statewide medical protocol relating to the forensic and medical examination of an individual reporting sexual assault pursuant to KRS 216B.400(2); and
+Application of the Kentucky statewide medical protocol relating to the forensic and medical examination of an individual reporting sexual assault pursuant to KRS 216B.400(2) and (4); and

 The victim’s bill of rights, KRS 421.500 through 421.575[